LSSTDESC/qp/docs/user_guide/parameterizations/mixmod.md

 ## Use cases

-Gaussian mixture models are well suited to fitting real data distributions.
+Gaussian mixture models are well suited to fitting real data distributions with multiple distinct modes.
 They can be represented with only a few parameters, and so are a more efficient way to store large numbers of distributions at a time than parameterizations like histograms or interpolations.

 ## Behaviour